graeme-winter/dials_tutorials/nsls2-online/NSLS.md

 ## Tutorial data

 The tutorial data here are lysozyme data collected at NSLS II - however the _process_ you follow tends to be very similar for almost any data, but the phenomena observed and how you handle them may differ.
-FIXME add link to the data.
+The data can be downloaded [here](https://drive.google.com/file/d/1T2Vf8kEG9RIT4QB_q_729ntfZUgsuS7d/view?usp=drive_link).

 ## Files